 - Medical exemptions: Some employees may also be exempt due to medical reasons.
 For example, if an employee has a disability and the vaccine could present concerns, they may not be required to get a vaccination.
 If someone is at risk for an allergic reaction to the vaccine, they may also have a medical exemption.

-Since employment is generally at will in the United States, employers set the working conditions with the goal of creating a safe and healthy working environment.
+Since employment is generally at-will in the United States, employers set the working conditions with the goal of creating a safe and healthy work environment.
 Employer parameters for maintaining a safe and healthy work environment are governed by Title VII of the Civil Rights Act and the ADA.
 If employees are exempt from getting the vaccine, employers may need to find a reasonable alternative that allows these employees to continue working for the employer.
 For example, even if an employee who cannot be vaccinated poses a risk to others in the workplace, their employer cannot exclude them from their job unless it is not possible to provide the employee a reasonable accommodation to reduce the risk, such as working separately, wearing a mask, or working from home.

 Employer Operational Considerations As Employees Get Vaccinated

-Aside from state mandated restrictions which are slowly being lifted across the country, employers will hold the decision making power on when their employees may return to the workplace after getting vaccinated.
+Aside from state-mandated restrictions which are slowly being lifted across the country, employers will hold the decision-making power on when their employees may return to the workplace after getting vaccinated.
 Employers may want to consider working with employees to stagger employee vaccinations to avoid worker shortages as a result of vaccine side effects.
 Side effects are normal signs that a person's body is building protection after a vaccine.
 Some people experience side effects that impact their ability to perform daily activities for a few days, while others do not experience any side effects at all.

 If an employee gets a two-dose vaccine, side effects tend to occur more frequently and severely after the second dose.
 Though some employees may not need to miss work after getting the vaccine, employers may want to offer flexible leave policies for employees who experience side effects following vaccination.
 If employees need to take off work for a few days following vaccination, this could cause delays if several employees in the same department are absent.

 Staggering vaccinations for employees who work in the same facility or job category can ensure that operations continue running smoothly.
-Each facility should evaluate their specific circumstances to determine the best approach for staggering vaccinations.
+Each facility should evaluate its specific circumstances to determine the best approach for staggering vaccinations.
 Facilities should also take into consideration the number of doses that each employee needs to receive.